Mangokazi/Python-Week-1/README.md

 Components:<br>
 - Data management involves activities such as data collection, data storage, data integration, data cleaning, data modeling, data analysis, and data archiving.
 Example: Data management activities might include implementing a data warehouse for storing and organizing data, developing ETL (Extract, Transform, Load) processes to integrate data from multiple sources, and implementing data quality tools to clean and standardize data.
+### Data Gorvanance VS Information Governance
+-Data governance and information governance are closely related concepts, but they have slightly different scopes and focuses:
+### Data Governance:
+Focus:<br>
+- Data governance primarily focuses on the management, quality, security, and usability of the organization's data assets.<br>

+Scope:<br>
+- Data governance deals specifically with the governance of data, which includes structured data (such as databases and spreadsheets) and unstructured data (such as documents, emails, and multimedia files).<br>

+Purpose:<br>
+- The purpose of data governance is to establish rules, processes, and standards to ensure that data is managed effectively, responsibly, and in compliance with regulatory requirements.<br>

+Components:<br>
+Data governance involves defining data ownership, roles, and responsibilities, establishing data policies and standards, managing data quality, ensuring data security and privacy, and enforcing compliance measures.
+Example: Implementing data governance might involve creating a data governance council, developing data policies and standards, assigning data stewards, and implementing data quality tools.
+### Information Governance:
+Focus:<br> Information governance has a broader focus that extends beyond just data to include all types of information assets within the organization, including data, documents, records, and knowledge.<br>

+Scope:<br>
+- Information governance covers not only structured and unstructured data but also other types of information assets, such as documents, records, and intellectual property.<br>

+Purpose:<br>
+- The purpose of information governance is to manage and protect all information assets in a holistic manner, ensuring their integrity, availability, security, and compliance.<br>
+Components:<br>
+- Information governance encompasses data governance but also includes additional elements such as document management, records management, knowledge management, and compliance management.
+Example: Implementing information governance might involve developing a comprehensive information governance framework that covers data governance, document management, records management, knowledge management, and compliance management.